-Fig 3-1 Velocity signals of config F, transmitter A, rings 9 to 0 in time (left) and frequency (right) domain.
+Fig 3-1 top shows velocity signals from transmitter A, rings 9 to 0, with window W6 applied, in time domain.
 The legend shows the ring no to which the average is processed and the radius belonging to.
+The lower ring number curves are drawn last and overlay the previous drawn curves.